Balance of Power (band): History

 After a brief tour, John K decided to rejoin Biomechanical full-time.
 In an interview, John said "I found my self giving Biomechanical less that [sic] 100% and that bothered me a lot...
 As a musician you have something to say and I think you can easily lose direction by playing in two or three bands.
 I personally find it disorientating and I would prefer to focus in my band only."
 The decision was amicable and the band continued to work on other projects.

 In 2005, the band released their sole compilation album, entitled Heathenology.
 This package included a DVD with live footage of the band, plus a collection of tracks from previous albums.
 That spring they also toured with Pink Cream 69 and Axxis.
 On 6 August of that year, they appeared at the Rock The Nations festival in Istanbul, with ex-Shadowkeep vocalist Rogue Marechal handling vocal duties on a one-off basis.

 On 20 July 2005, the band announced that their new vocalist would be Corey Brown (formerly of Magnitude 9, Section 16 and Psycho Drama).
 He began performing live with the band at the end of the summer in Firefest II.
 Steve Atkinson, of Hard Rock House remarked that, despite being Brown's second performance with the band, "they all looked utterly at ease on the stage.
 The band cruised their time slot, with a majestic swagger, blending expansive, orchestral keyboards and lightning guitar".

-After this, the band began working together on the band's sixth album, which was tentatively titled Whispers in the Hurricane, and set for release in 2006.
-However, the album never surfaced and its members are currently working on other projects.
+After this, the band began working together on their sixth album, which was tentatively titled Whispers in the Hurricane, and set for release in 2006.
+However, the album never surfaced and its members had begun working on other projects.

 In April 2007, Rogue Marechal reprised his role fronting the band for another one-off concert at the Elements of Rock in Switzerland, before the band went on hiatus again.
 In early 2018, his Facebook page cryptically hinted at a possible new involvement with the band.
+As of 2024, Balance of Power have been fully active again, and their first studio album in 21 years Fresh from the Abyss was released on 19 April.